 - Making use of the blending mode to alter how colors connect among objects that overlap.

-Inspite of the fact that registering transparent effects to your artwork is simple, it is essential that you interpret how transparency functions.
+Even though registering transparent effects on your artwork is simple, you must interpret how transparency functions.

 How to Create a Transparent Effect in Illustrator?

-Transparency defines the blending mode and opacity of objects to produce opacity masks or to knock out a part of one object with the overlying part of a transparent object.
+Transparency defines objects’ blending mode and opacity to produce opacity masks or to knock out a part of one object with the overlying part of a transparent object.
 Let us apply the transparency effect with a few illustrations.